Desmond419/springboot-crud-mybatis/README.md

-# springboot-simple-crud
+# springboot-crud-mybatis
-Spring Boot simple CRUD is demonstrating how to implement simple CRUD operations with a Student entity.
+Spring Boot Mybatis CRUD is demonstrating how to implement simple CRUD operations with a Student entity.
 # Installation
 The project is created with Maven, so you just need to import it to your IDE and build the project to resolve the dependencies.
 # Usage